Clive C. Solomons, Ph.D., F.A.I.C.

 Do you ever recommend that the Pain Project interventions be tried in a different order, or different combinations?

-The low oxalate diet, calcium citrate, and Ox-Absorb are components of basic oxalate reduction therapy.
+The low oxalate diet and calcium citrate are components of basic oxalate reduction therapy.
 They should be undertaken first.
 Many individuals achieve complete pain and symptom relief using these, and additional therapies are not needed.

-NAG and HTO are elements of tissue stabilization therapy.
-(See The VP Foundation Newsletter, Number 27.)
+NAG and CMO are elements of tissue stabilization therapy.
+(See The VP Foundation Newsletter, Number 27, 28, 35, 36, 40, 44, and 47.)
 They can be undertaken by individuals who have not improved sufficiently from oxalate reduction alone.

 Fluctuations, or increases and decreases, in pain are normal at each step.
 A minimum of 2 to 4 weeks to stabilize should be allowed at the beginning of each step.
 Gradually, an overall improvement in average pain level will occur.
 Complete resolution of pain and other symptoms can occur at any step.